What is an RRSP?

-An RRSP is an investing vehicle designed for Canadians to save toward retirement and at the same time offer tax deduction.
-The contributions can be used to reduce income tax bill.
+An RRSP is an investment vehicle designed for Canadians to save toward retirement and at the same time offer tax deduction.
+The contributions can be used to reduce the income tax bill.
 The assets within the RRSP can grow tax-free until they are withdrawn, and taxed as income at a potentially lower tax bracket during retirement years.
 These advantages make RRSP a valuable tool when it comes to saving for your retirement.

 Your contribution made for the year can be used to reduce your taxable income, thus lowering your income tax bill.

 For the 2020 RRSP Season, the contribution limit is 18% of taxable income or $26,500, whichever is lower.
 The official deadline for contribution is Saturday, February 29th, 2020.
 The contribution made after this date will not qualify for a tax deduction for the 2019 tax year.

 Your money grows tax-sheltered within the RRSP, allowing it to grow faster than a taxable account.
 The idea is that the money would be withdrawn during the retirement years with a potentially lower income tax bracket, thus paying fewer taxes.

 Your RRSP can be invested in a wide range of options - GICs, bonds, mutual funds, ETFs, stocks, and structured products.
 We will design your portfolio based on your investment need.

 It may be beneficial for you to contribute to your spouse's RRSP if you have a higher income.
 Your contribution is tax-deductible while your spouse is entitled to the spousal account.
 The general idea is that by splitting income evenly, the couple would have a lower tax bracket when the money is withdrawn during retirement years.